 1. Stroll the Golden Gate Bridge

-On a clear day, the views of San Francisco don’t get any better than from the country’s most iconic bridge.
-Take your children for a walk along the Golden Gate Bridge on the pedestrian path for a true San Francisco experience.
+On a clear day, the views of San Francisco don’t get any better than from California’s most famous landmark.
+Take your children for a walk along the iconic Golden Gate Bridge on the pedestrian path for a true San Francisco experience.
+Or rent bikes and take a ride if you have older kids comfortable on two wheels.
 Just remember to pack several layers because it can get very cold and windy at those heights over the open water.

 2. Observe the Fisherman’s Wharf Sea Lions